HarshitKaushik/my-dev-log/README.md

 - ASGI (Asynchronous Server Gateway Interface) is a spiritual successor to WSGI, intended to provide a standard interface between async-capable Python web servers, frameworks, and applications.
 - Where WSGI provided a standard for synchronous Python apps, ASGI provides one for both asynchronous and synchronous apps, with a WSGI backwards-compatibility implementation and multiple servers and application frameworks.
 - The ```__init__.py``` files are required to make Python treat the directories as containing packages; this is done to prevent directories with a common name, such as string, from unintentionally hiding valid modules that occur later on the module search path.
 In the simplest case, __init__.py can just be an empty file, but it can also execute initialization code for the package or set the __all__ variable, described later.
+- A PKL file is a file created by pickle, a Python module that enables objects to be serialized to files on disk and deserialized back into the program at runtime.
+It contains a byte stream that represents the objects.

 ### Django
 - You’ve started the Django development server, a lightweight Web server written purely in Python.
 We’ve included this with Django so you can develop things rapidly, without having to deal with configuring a production server – such as Apache – until you’re ready for production.